-Try this recipe once and your mouth will start to water every time you think of it!
-My cherished family recipe for Southern Cornbread Dressing is wonderfully moist and seasoned with onions, celery, and sage.
+Try this recipe once, and your mouth will start to water every time you think of it!
+My family’s cherished Southern Cornbread Dressing recipe is wonderfully moist and seasoned with onions, celery, and sage.
 It puts stuffing to shame!

-I’m checking today to make sure I have everything I need for the one recipe that I absolutely can never even think about leaving off the menu for Thanksgiving.
-It’s our family’s cherished and very much sought after Southern Cornbread Dressing recipe.
+I’ll be checking soon to make sure I have everything I need for the one comfort food recipe that I absolutely can never even think about leaving off the menu for Thanksgiving.
+It’s our family’s cherished and very much sought-after Southern Cornbread Dressing recipe.

 This cornbread dressing is always the star of the show at our Thanksgiving dinners.
 The side dishes may change.
 The desserts may be varied.
 But there is always, always dressing on the menu.